Ruth E. Ley

 Ruth E. Ley (born 1970) is a British-American microbial ecologist.
-Ley was an associate professor in the Department of Microbiology and the Department of Molecular Biology and Genetics at Cornell University until 2018.
 She is currently serving as the director of the Microbiome Science Department at the Max Planck Institute for Biology.

 Early life and education

 Ley was born in 1970, in England.
 Her family moved from Surrey to Paris, France, when she was six years old.
 She grew accustomed to the country and spoke fluent French before her family moved to the United States seven years later to settle in Palo Alto, California.